Airlines PNG Flight 1600

-On 13 October 2011, Airlines PNG Flight 1600, a Dash 8 regional aircraft on a domestic flight from Lae to Madang, Papua New Guinea, crash-landed in a forested area near the mouth of the Gogol River, after losing all engine power.
-Only four of the 32 people on board survived.
-It was the deadliest plane crash in the history of Papua New Guinea.
+On 13 October 2011, Airlines PNG Flight 1600, a Dash 8 regional aircraft on a domestic flight from Lae to Madang, Papua New Guinea, crash-landed in a forested area near the mouth of the Guabe River, after losing all engine power.
+Only 4 of the 32 people on board survived.
+It is the second deadliest plane crash in the history of Papua New Guinea, behind a Lockheed L-14 crash, with 37 fatalities.

-The subsequent investigation found that the flight crew had inadvertently retarded the power levers below the lowest position allowable in flight (known as flight idle), causing both propellers to overspeed and leading to a complete loss of engine power.
+The subsequent investigation found that the flight crew retarded the throttle levers below the lowest position allowable in flight (known as flight idle), causing both propellers to overspeed and leading to a complete loss of engine power.
 A 'beta lockout' mechanism that would have prevented the overspeed even in case of erroneous power lever setting was available but not installed on the accident aircraft.
 Installation of such mechanism became subsequently mandatory on all DHC-8 aircraft worldwide.

 History of flight

 On the afternoon of 13 October 2011, the Airlines PNG Dash 8 was conducting a regular public transport flight from Lae Nadzab Airport, to Madang Airport.
 On board were two flight crew, a flight attendant, and 29 passengers.

 The plane departed from Nadzab at 16:47 local time.
 The captain, 64-year-old Australian William "Bill" Spencer, had logged 18,200 hours of flying experience, of which 500 were on the Dash 8.
 The first officer was 40-year-old New Zealander Campbell Wagstaff, with 2,725 hours logged, of which 390 were on the Dash 8.
 Spencer was the handling pilot.
 The aircraft climbed to 16,000 ft with an estimated arrival time at Madang of 17:17.
 Once in the cruise, the flight crew diverted right of the flight planned track to avoid thunderstorms and cloud.

 The planned route required a steep descent into Madang and, although the aircraft was descending steeply, the propellers were left at their cruise setting of 900 rpm, causing the airspeed to increase.
 Neither pilot noticed the airspeed increasing towards the maximum operating speed (VMO); as they were "distracted by the weather."
 When the aircraft reached VMO as it passed through 10,500 ft, with a rate of descent between 3,500 and 4,200 ft/min, the VMO overspeed warning sounded.

-Spencer asked Wagstaff to increase the propeller speed to 1,050 rpm to slow the aircraft down.
+Spencer asked Wagstaff to decrease the propeller speed to 1,050 rpm to slow the aircraft down.
 He raised the nose of the aircraft in response to the warning and this reduced the rate of descent to about 2,000 ft/min, however, the VMO overspeed warning continued.